Stock market crash: 2008 financial crisis

 From October 6–10, 2008, the Dow Jones Industrial Average (DJIA) closed lower in all five sessions.
 Volume levels were record-breaking.
 The DJIA fell over 1,874 points, or 18%, in its worst weekly decline ever on both a points and percentage basis.
 The S&P 500 fell more than 20%.
-The week also set 3 top ten NYSE Group Volume Records with October 8 at #5, October 9 at #10, and October 10 at #1.
+The week also set three top-ten NYSE Group Volume Records with October 8 at #5, October 9 at #10, and October 10 at #1.

 Having been suspended for three successive trading days (October 9, 10, and 13), the Icelandic stock market reopened on 14 October, with the main index, the OMX Iceland 15, closing at 678.4, which was about 77% lower than the 3,004.6 at the close on October 8.
 This reflected that the value of the three big banks, which had formed 73.2% of the value of the OMX Iceland 15, had been set to zero.

 On October 24, 2008, many of the world's stock exchanges experienced the worst declines in their history, with drops of around 10% in most indices.
 In the U.S., the DJIA fell 3.6%, although not as much as other markets.
 The United States dollar and Japanese yen soared against other major currencies, particularly the British pound and Canadian dollar, as world investors sought safe havens.
 Later that day, the deputy governor of the Bank of England, Charlie Bean, suggested that "This is a once in a lifetime crisis, and possibly the largest financial crisis of its kind in human history."

-By March 6, 2009 the DJIA had dropped 54% to 6,469 from its peak of 14,164 on October 9, 2007, over a span of 17 months, before beginning to recover.
+By March 6, 2009, the DJIA had dropped 54% to 6,469 from its peak of 14,164 on October 9, 2007, over a span of 17 months, before beginning to recover.

+2010 Flash Crash

+Amidst the Greek debt crisis, stock indices fell nearly 7% in minutes, with the Dow Jones Industrial Average losing almost 600 points and falling almost 1000 points (about 9%), from its previous close, with almost $1 trillion leaving the market, before recovering most of its decline within 20 minutes.
+The crash was blamed on a mutual fund company Waddell & Reed selling a large amount of S&P 500 E-Mini contracts.
+Following the crash, the SEC reduced the amount needed to trigger a circuit breaker from a 10% decline to a 7% decline.

+2011 Market Crash

+Following Standard & Poor's downgrade of the United States' credit rating on August 5th, 2011, the S&P 500 plunged 6.68%, wiping out nearly $2.5 trillion in market value.